Speiger/Primitive-Collections-Benchmarks/BENCHMARKS-CHARTS.md

 While the "addCollection" is prepared with how many elements are about to be inserted.
 KeySets/Values are forEach Iterators

-* It takes 3-4 hours to test everything so short tests for now until i can wait like 8-16 hours
+1* It takes 3-4 hours to test everything so short tests for now until i can't wait like 8-16 hours with slower Benchmarks

 The results may differ for each JVM.
 More detailed results with Exact Numbers can be found [[here]](BENCHMARKS.md)